AndyV773/bcg-test/README.md

 ![screenshot of wireframe in balsamiq](assets/media/bals-wireframe.webp)

+## Deployment

+The site has been deployed to GitHub pages on GitHub.

+- The steps to deploy are as follows:
+  - In the [GitHub Repository](https://github.com/AndyV773/bcg-test), navigate to the Settings tab
+  - In settings select pages in the left hand menu, select source deploy from branch
+  - Branch should be main and select from root, then click "Save"
+  - Once this has been selected and saved, at the top of pages is a link to the site indicating the successful deployment.

+**The deployed website can be found here:** [BCG Building Contractors](https://andyv773.github.io/bcg-test)

 ## Credits

 ### Content

-- The code for the CSS dropdown navbar was taken from the CI Love Running Project.
+- The code for the CSS dropdown navbar was taken from the [CI Love Running Project](https://code-institute-org.github.io/love-running-2.0/index.html).
+- The icons used in the website come from [Font Awesome](https://fontawesome.com/).

 ### Media